How to Become a Home Health Aide

 Responsibilities:

-• Assist clients with personal hygiene, including bathing, grooming, and dressing.
+• Assist clients with activities of daily living such as bathing, dressing, grooming, and eating.

 Qualifications